skvadrik/re2c/src/install/install.rst

 ``--enable-docs``
     Enable regeneration of documentation (requires rst2man).

+``--enable-benchmarks``
+    Build benchmarks (requires google benchmarks library).

+``--enable-benchmarks-regenerate``
+    Regenerate C code for Ragel and Kleenex benchmarks (this requires downloading and building Ragel and Kleenex).
+Note that re2c benchmarks are always regenerated regardless of this option.

 Cross-compile re2c for Windows (for some Mingw versions you might have to use ``-std=gnu++11`` compiler option):

 .. code-block:: bash